definevalue/SimpleERC20ProxyContract/README.md

 1) Create a ERC20 smart contract using the concept of proxy.
 2. Create a struct containing a fields ; address, amount and a boolean field.
-3. User can unstack coin and can get profit according to admin login (lets say admin set stack_amount*10 -> 10*10 = 100 coin will be transfer to user from admin wallet and unstack will take 72 hour.
+3. User can unstack coin and can get profit according to admin login . in this case , it is 2 times of coins stashed called reward.